plot_ppi(data, r=None, az=None, elev=0.0, site=None, proj=None, fig=None, ax=111, func='pcolormesh', rf=1.0, **kwargs)¶

 numpy.ndarray) – The azimuth angles in degrees.
 If None, a default is calculated from the dimensions of

-- site (tuple) – Tuple of coordinates of the radar site.
+site (tuple or None) – Tuple of coordinates of the radar site.
+If

 projis not used, this simply becomes the offset for the origin of the coordinate system.
 If

-projis used, values must be given as (longitude, latitude) tuple of geographical coordinates.
+projis used, values must be given as (longitude, latitude, altitude) tuple of geographical coordinates.
+Defaults to None.

 sitemust be set.
 Then the function will attempt to georeference the radar bins and display the PPI in the coordinate system defined by the projection string.